What You Should Know About the Gender Wage Gap

-Religion and the Gender Wage Gap
+Religion and the Gender Wage and Employment Gap

 Dr. Traci Sitzmann kicked off the webinar by presenting her joint research with Elizabeth Campbell titled “The Hidden Cost of Prayer,” which explores the gender wage gap and the effect religion has on gender equity in the workplace.

 “So I am a pretty firm believer that some topics should be off limits in a zoom call with 200 strangers and at the top of my list would be religion, sex, money and politics,” said Sitzmann.